Vonng/pigsty/docs/FAQ.md

 It's good to allocate **enough** hugepage before postgres start, and use `pg_tune_hugepage` to shrink them later.

 If your postgres is already running, you can use `/pg/bin/pg-tune-hugepage` to enable hugepage on the fly.
+Note that this only works on PostgreSQL 15+

 ```bash
 sync; echo 3 > /proc/sys/vm/drop_caches   # drop system cache (ready for performance impact)